melanie-mendoza/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() — executes a provided function once for each array element. map() — creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+A function is a subprogram designed to perform a particular task.
+Functions are executed when they are called.
+This is known as invoking a function.
+Values can be passed into functions and used within the function.
+Functions always return a value.
+In JavaScript, if no return value is specified, the function will return undefined.
+Functions are objects.

+A method - is a function that’s a value of a property of an object.

 3. What is closure?

+The combination of a function, and the lexical environment within which that function was declared.
+The inner function remembers the environment in which it was created.
+The inner function has access to the outer functions’ variables and parameters.

 4. Describe the four rules of the 'this' keyword.